HTTPS Not Forced — Site Loads on Both http and https

 How to spot it:

-5. Custom CDN / proxy serves http directly
+5. A CDN or proxy serves http directly

-A CDN in front of your origin is configured to serve both http and https.
-Without explicit rule, http stays as http.
+A CDN in front of your origin can be configured to answer on both http and https.
+Without an explicit “redirect to https” rule, http stays http.

 Shortest path to fix